Dark-JuanpiDev/Gestor-de-Inventario/README.md

 <br>
 Inventory system developed in Java for the management and control of products, tracking of suppliers and also integrates a system to sell these products.
-This project is connected to a database where we will be able to manage products, suppliers, categories, sales movements, user accounts, etc.

-This project is focused on companies that are dedicated to the sale of computer products.
+This project is connected to a database where we will be able to manage products, suppliers, categories, sales movements, user accounts, etc.<br><br>This project is focused oncompanies that are dedicated to the sale of computer products.

 ### 📋 Requisitos (Requirements)